Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 - [Bootstrap w-100](https://stackoverflow.com/questions/43405426/why-use-bootstraps-w-100-class-to-split-a-rows-columns-into-two-rows-when-yo): I studied this post in order to split the page into four boxes on the Classes page and retain the Call to Action "Classes Schedule" button in the middle of the page.
 - [Insert a Google Map to Your Website](https://www.youtube.com/watch?v=KIC0OK9nKXY): I watched this Youtube Tutorial to understand how to input an interactive Google Map into the Info Page.
 - [Build A Complete HTML & CSS Website with Bootstrap 4](https://www.youtube.com/watch?v=V_lAhqLXT9A): I watched this Youtube tutorial before I commenced my project to gain a more detailed understanding of how Bootstrap is applied when constructing a website.
-- [Bootstrap4](https://getbootstrap.com/): I used the Bootstrap Library throughout the project to make the site more responsive through using the Bootstrap Grid System – Navbar, Footer, Jumbotron and Query Form.
+- [Bootstrap4](https://getbootstrap.com/): I used the Bootstrap Library throughout the project to make the site more responsive through using the Bootstrap Grid System and employing Bootstrap elements for the Navbar, Footer, Jumbotron, Sections and Query Form.
 - [z-index 9999](https://stackoverflow.com/questions/18769549/why-do-i-have-to-configure-z-index-to-be-9999): My dropdown menu was not showing in mobile so I followed advice on StackOverflow to put the Z-Index to 9999 which resolved the issue.
 - [Using Background Images for Divs - screen reader](https://stackoverflow.com/questions/40555111/what-is-the-best-way-to-use-a-background-image-on-a-div-yet-remain-accessible): As I used a few images to fill Divs (background-size: cover) in the website, I followed the instructions for this post so that these images would still be fully accessible to someone with a screen reader.
 - [Using Title in Enquiry Form - screen reader](https://stackoverflow.com/questions/4216035/css-background-image-alt-attribute): I was having difficulty adding screen reader information for the Hero Image on the query page, so I used the reply from this post which advises to use "title" to assist screen-readers who cannot see the hero image.
-- [HTML Onclick Event Attribute](https://www.w3schools.com/tags/ev_onclick.asp): This information allows the button in the submit form to update to reflect that the submit button has been clicked.
-I used this as a form of added functionality.

 ### Content
 - All content within this project was written by the developer.